The most money and lowest monthly payment for your renovation

 One reason for this is that “curb appeal” is the first thing home buyers notice when they see a property - even if they don’t go inside.

-So, a general rule of thumb for top ROI projects: adding more functionality and square footage will add value.
+Expert Tip: A general rule of thumb for top ROI projects: adding more functionality and square footage will add value.

-What Home Improvements Give the Worst Return?
+Which Home Improvements Give the Worst Return on Investments?

-Generally, any home improvements that are purely aesthetic and outside of the norm for your neighborhood will give you a worse than average ROI.
+Generally, any home improvements that are purely aesthetic and outside of the norm for your neighborhood will give you a worse-than-average ROI.

 Luxury, entertainment, and aesthetic upgrades